 In this section, we study identification under many-network asymptotics.
-In particular, we assume that we have access to a random sample (iid across $c$) of $C$ networks $\{G^{T_0}_c,G^{T_1}_c, X_c\}_{c=1}^C$ stemming from the network formation game described in \Cref{setup}.\footnote{Under large-network asymptotics, we have access to a single (a few) network(s) with a large number of players.} In this context, $G^{T_0}_c$ and $G^{T_1}_c$ are observations of network $c$ over two (possibly nonconsecutive) periods\footnote{In Section \ref{Supplement-identification_stationary} of the supplemental appendix, we briefly discuss (non)identification when only one period of data stemming from the stationary distribution of the network formation game is available.} (labelled \emph{first} and \emph{second}); and $X_c$ is the set of covariates associated with network $c$.
-We recall the law of $X_c$ is $\prob_{X}$, as $X_c$ is a copy of $X$ (i.e. a random variable with the same law as $X$).
-As in the previous section, realizations of $X$ are denoted by lower-case letters, i.e. elements $x \in \mathcal{X}$.
+Specifically, we assume that we have access to a random sample (iid across $c$) of $C$ networks $\{G^{T_0}_c, G^{T_1}_c, X_c\}_{c=1}^C$ stemming from the network formation game described in \Cref{setup}.\footnote{Under large-network asymptotics, we have access to a single (a few) network(s) with a large number of players.
+Identification in this setting consists of providing conditions under which any two sequences of elements of the structural parameter space (which is now indexed by the number of players) with pairwise distinct values lead to asymptotically distinguishable (in a suitable metric) network distributions.
+See \cite{Mele2017} for further discussion.} In this context, $G^{T_0}_c$ and $G^{T_1}_c$ are observations of network $c$ over two (possibly nonconsecutive) periods\footnote{In Supplemental Appendix \ref{Supplement-identification_stationary}, we briefly discuss (non)identification when only one period of data stemming from the stationary distribution of the network formation game is available.} (labelled \emph{first} and \emph{second}); and $X_c$ is the set of covariates associated with network $c$.
+We recall the law of $X_c$ is $\prob_{X}$, as $X_c$ is a copy of $X$ (i.e., a random variable with the same law as $X$).
+As in the previous section, realizations of $X$ are denoted by lower-case letters, i.e., elements $x \in \mathcal{X}$.